 Use your home’s shut-off valve to prevent water damage

-Do you know where your home’s main shut-off valve is?
-Using this valve in an emergency will stop the water flow to your entire home.
+Homes tend to have two main shut-off valves: One inside the home, and one where your lot meets the street.
+Do you know where the one for your home is?
+Using this valve in an emergency will stop the water flow to your entire house.

 Where most homes’ main water shut-off valves are located

 Most homes’ main shut-off valves can be found in a couple of places around your home, depending on its design, location, and water source.
 Many can be found in the garage, crawlspace, basement, or by the water heater.
 If it's not in any of these places, yours may be near a faucet just outside your home.

 If you’re not sure where to begin, find your home’s property inspection report; it should include the water shut-off valve location and a photo.
 If you find you need a tool to operate your home’s main shut-off valve, your local hardware store can help.
 Keep the tool near that main shut-off valve—just in case.

 Once you’ve located your main shut-off valve, you can turn it off in two ways: